 One of the key challenges and opportunities for the electricity sector is the rapid change in technology and the increasing engagement of consumers in investing in electricity generation.
 This and other developments will result in changes to the current distribution model which is largely centralised through existing transmission and distribution networks.
 The growth in behind the meter generation also has major potential implications for the future growth of new distributed and grid connected generation assets.

-Bill Heaps (Strata Energy Consulting) will lead the half-day session and along with a panel of speakers will consider changes in how electricity is sourced by consumers whether from household / business generation, community initiatives, distributed or grid connected generation.
+Bill Heaps (Strata Energy Consulting) will lead the half-day session and along with a panel of speakers will consider changes in how electricity is sourced by consumers whether from household/business generation, community initiatives, distributed or grid connected generation.

-Specialist presentations will cover a range of different perspectives and positions.
+The specialist presentations will cover a range of different perspectives and positions.
 An outline of the Think Tank can be viewed below:

-The 2017 Conference was well attended and feedback was very positive.
+The 2017 Conference and Think Tank was well attended and feedback was very positive.
 As always, the Wind Energy Conference is a fantastic opportunity to gain knowledge, be inspired and catch up with industry colleagues.

-Registration for the Conference and Think Tank are open, register on-line or download the registration form below:
+Registration for the Conference and Think Tank are open.
+Register online or download the registration form below.
+Registration fees are: